Chupalika/Koduck/README.md

 A Yadon table that stores details about commands.
 - The first column represents the text that will trigger the command
 - The second column represents the name of the function in main.py that will be called
-- The third column represents the type of trigger: prefix triggers if the message begins with the bot prefix + the trigger text (this type is the only type that supports having parameters), match triggers if the message matches the text exactly, contain triggers if the message contains the text
+- The third column represents the type of trigger:
+  - 'prefix' triggers if the message begins with the bot prefix + the trigger text (this type is the only type that supports having parameters)
+  - 'match' triggers if the message matches the text exactly
+  - 'contain' triggers if the message contains the text
 - The fourth column represents the minimum user level required to use this command

 Remember to add your commands to this table when you finish coding new command functions in main.py!